Doithoo/Doithoo/README.md

 - 👋 Hi, I’m @Doithoo
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ros.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...